 Many skin cancers can be fully cut out of the skin.
 Some skin cancer can be completely removed during a biopsy.
 Larger skin cancers may be removed by surgery after a biopsy finds cancer.
 If skin cancer is completely removed, no further treatment is needed.
 Surgical techniques include:

-- Curettage and electrodesiccation —The cancer is scooped out with a sharp, spoon shaped tool.
-The tool uses a mild electric current to stop bleeding.
-The current also kills any cancer cells that may have been left behind.
-This is used for small skin cancers that are not deep.
+- Curettage and electrodesiccation—The cancer is scooped out with a sharp, spoon-shaped tool.
+It is used for small skin cancers that are not deep.

 Mohs micrographic surgery

 —The lesion is shaved off in thin layers.
 The doctor will repeat the process until the removed layers show no signs of cancer.
 Mohs is used to remove:

 - Tumors in hard-to-treat places

 - Cancers that have come back

 - Cryosurgery—cancer cells are frozen with a special tool and killed.
 The dead tissue will fall off once it warms up.
 May be used to treat small cancers or those on top layers of skin.
 It may also be used for tissue that is at high risk of turning into cancer.